Reza-Mor/CSC412-project/README.md

 Here is the short descriptions for files.

-_agents_:  this is the directory that contains the continual learning models: iid, ewc, finetune and generative_replay
+**agents**:  this is the directory that contains the continual learning models: iid, ewc, finetune and generative_replay

-histograms:  this is the directory that contains histograms of accuracies for our models performed on pre-existing image test sets.
+**histograms**:  this is the directory that contains histograms of accuracies for our models performed on pre-existing image test sets.

-dataset.zip: this contains the original images used for training and testing.
+**dataset.zip**: this contains the original images used for training and testing.

-steering_plots: the directory that contains the steering direction vs time plots for the tests on the go
+**steering_plots**: the directory that contains the steering direction vs time plots for the tests on the go

-Weights:  the directory that contains the tuned parameters obtained from training
+**Weights**:  the directory that contains the tuned parameters obtained from training

-racer.py: this is the file that runs the model on the environment.
+**racer.py**: this is the file that runs the model on the environment.
 We load the learned weights by giving it the path to the saved weights (see --learner_weights).

-dataset_loader.py:  it applies filters/gaussian noises to data images to generate different data sets.
+**dataset_loader.py**:  it applies filters/gaussian noises to data images to generate different data sets.

-driving_policy.py: this is the CNN+Feed Forward model.
+**driving_policy.py**: this is the CNN+Feed Forward model.
 It gets used in full_state_car_racing_env.py.

 car_racing: a top-down racing environment.
 It is used in full_state_car_racing_env.py.